-After crossing Olney Lane at SP 5166 7252 the trackbed is part of the Great Central Way, a well-maintained cyclepath and footpath, for the next 3km.
+After crossing Onley Lane the trackbed is part of the Great Central Way, a popular and well-maintained cyclepath and footpath, for the next 3km.
 The line of the former railway is unbroken north of here until the point that Abbey Street, Rugby is reached, just before the West Coast Main Line.